aly271287/aly271287.github.io/pages/challenge-fund.md

 We expect awards to range from £200 to £10,000.
 Awards over £10,000 will only be considered in exceptional circumstances.

-We are also working closely with organisations that have signed [Scotland's Digital Participation Charter](/charter/) to identify additional in-kind support (e.g. donations of equipment and volunteers).
+We are also testing working closely with organisations that have signed [Scotland's Digital Participation Charter](/charter/) to identify additional in-kind support (e.g. donations of equipment and volunteers).
 You can apply for in-kind support as well as, or instead of, a financial award.

 All successful applicants will have a [project page on this website](/projects/) where they can tell their story, so that others can see what works and learn from their experience.